This article describes Task View in Windows 11.

 To add a virtual desktop, click the blank white screen to the right with the Plus sign ( + ).
 You can then select each virtual desktop and open apps and tasks.
 Do this to another workspace to organize your work.

-To remove a virtual desktop, simply close its windows, and all apps on that desktop will automatically move over to the next workspace.
+To remove a virtual desktop, close its windows, and all the apps on that desktop will automatically shift to the next workspace.
 There is always at least one workspace available.

-You can also move apps from one desktop to another simply by clicking on the Task View on the Taskbar, then right-clicking on the apps, selecting to move to another desktop, or having it show on all desktops.
+You can move apps between desktops by clicking Task View on the Taskbar.
+Then, right-click on the apps to select the option to move them to another desktop or show them on all desktops.

 This workspace now contains the app you moved.